Sh1d0w/clean-links/README.md

 To install *Clean Links* you can either download the latest prebuild extension from the [releases](https://github.com/Sh1d0w/clean-links/releases) tab, or you can clone the repository and build it yourself.

+After that double click on the extension to install it.
+Navigate to `Safari -> Preferences -> Extensions` and make sure *Clean Links* is enabled.

 # FAQ

 ## What tracking parameters does the plugin currently strips?